-- Onofrio Fountain and the Bell tower just to name a few
+- Onofrio Fountain and the Bell Tower, to name a few

-They will also point out to other sights you should not miss, including:
+They will also point out other sights you should not miss, including:

 - City Walls

-- Cable ride to mountain Srđ – the views over Dubrovnik & the surrounding islands are beyond words
+- Cable ride to Mt.
+Srđ, the views over Dubrovnik and the surrounding islands are beyond words.

-Anyone who is familiar with the popular HBO television series Game of Thrones will no doubt recognize significant portions of the Croatian landscape – without even knowing it.
-Much of the show was filmed in Dubrovnik – see here what was filmed in Croatia.
-There are tours which can take you to all of the major filming locations.
+Anyone familiar with the popular HBO television series Game of Thrones will undoubtedly recognize significant portions of the Croatian landscape, perhaps without even realizing it.
+Much of the show was filmed in Dubrovnik – see here what was filmed in Croatia and what you’ll see on a GoT tour.
+Dubrovnik tours can take you to all of the primary filming locations.

 If you’re a die-hard fan, you won’t want to miss a Game of Thrones from Dubrovnik.